One question I see asked at least weekly about ad campaigns are what is the typical ad campaign duration they start to work?

-You know why that’s always my big question?
-Because every person selling advertising has told me that it takes time to work.
+I always think about it too and it should be your first question!
+If you’re spending money then it’s your right to have at least a basic understanding of how long you should expect to spend it.
+Every person selling advertising has told me that it takes time to work.
 That’s just it though, they’re selling advertising.
 The longer you advertise the more money they make.

 To be fair, Google has told me that too.
 I’m sure if you could talk to a real human being that works at Facebook they would say the exact same thing.
-Do they have real people working there?
+Does Facebook have real people working there?

 The most important question aside from “will this work?” is “how long will this take to work?”

 Advertisers will always give you a rosy picture with data and graphs that tell you how wonderful their advertising works.
 The problem is that what they’re showing you is absolute best case scenario.
 They cherry-pick their best case scenarios and only show you that data.

 Advertisers are always going to give you the best case scenario from their examples of success.
 Their case studies aren’t an accurate cross-section of advertisers.
 They’re usually the exception.

 That means you’re only seeing a small piece of the picture.
 Ad companies intentionally filter all the bad out and show you the finite good.Take ad companies success stories with a grain of salt.
 They're the best case scenarios.
 Click To Tweet